Gillian Knight: Beginnings and D'Oyly Carte years

 Knight was born in Redditch, Worcestershire, England, and educated in Birmingham.
-She won a five-year scholarship to the Royal Academy of Music, where she studied with May Blythe and Roy Henderson.
+She won a five-year scholarship to the Royal Academy of Music (RAM), where she studied with May Blythe and Roy Henderson.
 She sang in concerts, oratorio and on television with the Linden Singers while still at the Academy.

-Knight joined the D'Oyly Carte Opera Company in 1959, going on tour immediately in eight of the leading contralto roles in the Gilbert and Sullivan repertory.
-In September of that year, at the age of 25, she succeeded Ann Drummond-Grant as the company's principal contralto on Drummond-Grant's death.
-The Times wrote, "Many good Savoyards have regretted Gilbert's unkind lampooning of the unattractive elderly female, stouter than she used to be, with a caricature of a face and so on; and we have observed with gratitude that Buttercup, Ruth, Lady Jane and their equivalents are acted this season by a pleasing and personable young lady....
-Miss Gillian Knight's Buttercup is in itself an iconoclastic impersonation."
+In mid-1959, upon graduating the RAM, Knight joined the D'Oyly Carte Opera Company at the age of 24, going on tour in August in eight of the leading contralto roles in the Gilbert and Sullivan repertory, succeeding the ailing Ann Drummond-Grant as the company's principal contralto.
+The Times wrote, "Many good Savoyards have regretted Gilbert's unkind lampooning of the unattractive elderly female ... and we have observed with gratitude that Buttercup, Ruth, Lady Jane and their equivalents are acted this season by a pleasing and personable young lady. ...
+Knight's Buttercup is in itself an iconoclastic impersonation."
 Before even beginning to tour with the company, her first performance with the company was to play the role of Little Buttercup in the company's recording of H.M.S.
 Pinafore released in 1960, the first Gilbert and Sullivan recording to include complete dialogue.
+Knight later said that she can hear her own inexperience on that recording.

-Knight spent almost six years with the D'Oyly Carte, appearing in the roles of Little Buttercup, Ruth in The Pirates of Penzance, Lady Jane in Patience, the Fairy Queen in Iolanthe, Lady Blanche in Princess Ida, Katisha in The Mikado, Dame Hannah in Ruddigore, Dame Carruthers in The Yeomen of the Guard, and the Duchess of Plaza-Toro in The Gondoliers.
+Knight spent almost six years with D'Oyly Carte, appearing in the roles of Little Buttercup, Ruth in The Pirates of Penzance, Lady Jane in Patience, the Fairy Queen in Iolanthe, Lady Blanche in Princess Ida, Katisha in The Mikado, Dame Hannah in Ruddigore, Dame Carruthers in The Yeomen of the Guard, and the Duchess of Plaza-Toro in The Gondoliers.

 Knight married D'Oyly Carte master carpenter Trevor Morrison in 1960.
-She left the D'Oyly Carte company in 1965, and soon afterwards, the couple's daughter, Rebecca, was born.
+She left the D'Oyly Carte company in 1965, and soon afterwards the couple's daughter, Rebecca, was born.
 Rebecca Knight later became an opera singer.